If you want to make the BEST and most authentic guacamole recipe of your life check out these 11 simple tips.

 Some experts say guacamole is best served at room temperature, but this half-hour in the fridge doesn’t interfere with that advice too much.
 In fact, it leaves it at the perfect temp.

-Now that you have the top ten tips for creating perfect, mouthwatering guacamole, all that’s left is the “Let’s Guac About It” guacamole recipe, AKA the best guacamole recipe.
+Now that you have the top ten tips for creating authentic, mouthwatering guacamole, all that’s left is the (easy and simple) best guacamole recipe.

 But one more thing, make sure you serve this guac to your guests with a BOMB-ASS margarita.